 Within minutes, that canister filled to the top.
 And I was vacuuming a fairly small area.
 I was so shocked, disgusted hardly describes the feeling.
 I took the canister out to the trash to dump it out, hoping the neighbors wouldn’t be peering over the fence to see what was coming out of my home.

-Look, this room is not small, but it’s not massive, either.
+This room is not small, but it’s not massive, either.
 I filled that canister four times before I put Sharky away for the day.
-Since then, I’ve vacuumed it a couple more times, and still I’m sucking out who-knows-what from this carpet.
+Since then, I’ve vacuumed it a couple more times, and still, I’m sucking out who-knows-what from this carpet.
 Even my husband was shaking his head.

-Last night, finally, I vacuumed the room once again and the canister remained empty.
+Last night, I vacuumed the room once again and the canister remained empty.
 Finally.

 I’ll admit to the carpet being 10 years old, but it’s been vacuumed to death over the decade.
 And cleaned routinely.
 All for naught, apparently.